chulminy/AE_ENVE_GEOE_121/README.md

 |HW #8|Module 01 ~ Module 12|July 28|Aug 05 at 11:59PM|Aug 12 at 11:59PM|

 ## Communication
-**All communication will be made through [**LEARN**](https://learn.uwaterloo.ca/d2l/home/549056).
-The instructor will frequently announce in LEARN or the ["Announcement"](#announcement) section after updating the web page. **Students are responsible for checking the course website regularly** for any relevant course information or announcements.
-LEARN will be only used for announcements and discussion and the other course information is posted on the course website.
+**All communication will be made through [**LEARN**](https://learn.uwaterloo.ca/d2l/home/549056) but all information related the course will be posted on this course website.
+The instructor and TAs will frequently announce in LEARN after updating the web page.** Students are responsible for checking the course website regularly**.
+LEARN will be only used for announcements and online Q&A discussion.

 In this course, the students are highly encouraged to engage in online discussions to create and facilitate a **collaborative learning experience**.
 Students are invited to ask questions and answer them and share their knowledge and resources. **Please direct your communications to the Discussion board on LEARN.
 However, if there is a good reason not to use the discussion forum (e.g., personal matters, a question that might reveal your solution of your report, etc.), please directly contact the TAs or use [live help session]() (private chat).